The Africa Report - 24 February

 Algerian President seeks fourth term

-Algerian President Abdelaziz Bouteflika's office has announced that he will be running for a fourth term in office on April 17 this year.
+PRETORIA - Algerian President Abdelaziz Bouteflika's office has announced that he will be running for a fourth term in office on 17 April 2014.

 One opposition figure called on the president to publish his medical records before seeking office again.

-Bouteflika appears rarely on television and always in a wheelchair since returning from a four-month convalescence in Paris after his stroke.
+Bouteflika appears rarely on television and is always in a wheelchair since returning from a four-month recovery in Paris, France, after his stroke.

-Analysts last week said that despite his ill-health, if Bouteflika pursues another term he would probably win the election.
+Analysts last week said despite his ill-health, if Bouteflika pursues another term he would probably win the polls.

-The 'anti-balaka' militia attempted to break out of a prison in Bangui to seek revenge on their enemies on Sunday night but the attempt was thwarted by peace keepers.
+Anti-balaka militia on Sunday attempted to break out of a prison in the Central African Republic (CAR) in order to seek revenge on their enemies.

-Other leaders of the mainly Christian militia which has been terrorising the country's Muslim minority said that the prisoners have been complaining about the lack of food.
+Other leaders of the mainly Christian militia, which have been terrorising the country's Muslim minority, said prisoners have been complaining about a lack of food.